-This spread with fresh cheese and chopped red peppers was very popular in the Czech Republic, especially in the second half of the 20th century.
-We call it "budapešťská pomazánka" in Czech.
-Back then, the spread could be bought in every bistro and always had a delicious flavor.
-Let’s make the spread together to taste these old times!
+This fresh cheese and chopped red pepper spread, known as Budapešťská pomazánka, was very popular in the Czech Republic in the latter half of the 20th century.
+It was a staple in every bistro, always offering a delicious flavor.
+Let's make this spread together and savor a taste of the past!

 In Czech "budapešťská pomazánka" is a spread made of fresh cream cheese mixed with soft butter.
 The primary ingredient is simple: finely chopped red peppers.
 Spread the finished product on bread or other savory pastries.